-Moroccan rugs have a rich history and authentic ones can be difficult to find.
-While often more expensive than other rug styles, the unique beauty and simplicity of a Moroccan rug is well worth it.
+Moroccan rugs have a rich history in North Africa, particularly Morocco.
+Authentic ones can be difficult to find.
+While often more expensive than other rug styles, the unique beauty and simplicity of a Moroccan rug are well worth it.
 The fibers are mostly derived from wool, but sometimes a mix of wool and cotton, silk or other fibers are used.

 An Ikat rug is a type of rug that have their origins in various cultures around the world, including Asia, Africa, and South America.
 The term “ikat” simply refers to the dying process that is used on the rug.
 The term “Ikat” simply refers to the dying process that is used on the rug.
 This technique uses resist dying to create patterns where the dye does and doesn’t soak in, similar to tie-dying techniques.
 This results in a unique and recognizable pattern, characterized by a blurriness of color, giving the impression of watercolor paintings.
 The fibers can vary, but are most commonly cotton, silk or wool.

 Sari Silk Rugs